emiliehwolf/100-days-of-code/log.md

 **Today's Progress:** Finished creating my study guide from chapter 14 of my library book, R in 24 Hours.

 **Thoughts:** Can't stop, won't stop.
-Was surprised to find out pie charts are available in ggplot2.
-Eager to do the Quiz and Activities section for this chapter tomorrow.
+Was surprised to find out pie charts are discouraged in R. Eager to do the Quiz and Activities section for this chapter tomorrow.

 **Link to latest commit:** [ggplot2_examples](https://github.com/emiliehwolf/ggplot2_examples/tree/700b1207cb143addba360e99b5d50b26a580985f)